Yandex Cloud

 API

-To update the description of a registry:
+To update a registry description:

-2. Select IoT Core.
+2. Navigate to IoT Core.

 3. To the right of the registry name, click and select Edit from the drop-down list.